supermarios77/Cricreate/README.md

+UPDATE CURRENTLY NOT WORKING ON THIS WILL BE RESUMED IN SEPTEMBER 2024

 ### Cricreate

 Welcome to the Cricreate!
 This project empowers users to create multi-colored, layered designs for Cricut machines using the power of AI.